 Kidney Cancer

-Kidney cancer is an abnormal growth of cells in one or both kidneys.
-The kidneys filter waste from your blood and produce urine.
+Kidney cancer is a type of cancer in which an abnormal growth of cells (tumor) forms in one or both kidneys.
+The kidneys filter waste from your blood and make urine.
 Kidney cancer may spread to other parts of your body.
 This type of cancer may also be called renal cell carcinoma.

 What are the causes?

-The cause of this condition is not always known.
-In some cases, abnormal changes to genes (genetic mutations) can cause cells to form cancer.
+The cause of this condition is not known.

 What increases the risk?

-You may be more likely to develop kidney cancer if you:
+You may be more likely to develop kidney cancer if:

-Have certain conditions that are passed from parent to child (inherited), such as von Hippel-Lindau disease, tuberous sclerosis, or hereditary papillary renal carcinoma.
+You have certain conditions that are passed from parent to child (inherited).
+These include von Hippel-Lindau disease, tuberous sclerosis, and hereditary papillary renal carcinoma.

 What are the signs or symptoms?

-In the early stages, kidney cancer does not cause symptoms.
+At first, kidney cancer may not cause any symptoms.
 As the cancer grows, symptoms may include:

 How is this diagnosed?